Computer Science Major

 Requirements for a Major in Computer Science

-Students must complete a core of ten Computer Science courses, one of the two Computer Science concentrations, two Computer Science Elective courses, and 31 credits of Ancillary courses.
+Students must complete a core of ten Computer Science courses, one of the three Computer Science concentrations, two Computer Science Elective courses, and 31 credits of Ancillary courses.

 |CS-101||Basics of Computer Science||3|

 |CS-295||Discrete Structures II||3|

 |CS-348||Software Process Management||3|

 |Elective Courses||(3 credits)|

 |Credits in Computer Science courses at the 300 level or above 1||3|